ssmirr/CM/README.md

 ✔ Installing ansible
 ```

-Verify that ansible was installed by running opunit:
+In a new terminal, or changing back to root directory: `cd ../..`: Verify that ansible was installed by running opunit:

 ```
-# Change back to root directory
-cd ../..
 opunit verify -i opunit_inventory.yml
 ```